 * Click here for rating key

 The Cook's Shop Restaurant Review: This truly is one of the most intimate locales on either side of the river.
-Lino Catroppa's 15-table hideaway is lit only by the flames under food warmers and the light coming from the flaming hearth.
+Lino Catroppa's fifteen-table hideaway is lit only by the food warmer’s flames and a flaming hearth.
 Each table seems to have its own alcove.
-Made-at-the-table pasta dishes, such as the very good spaghetti alla chitarra carbonara, may be ordered as an appetizer to share or as a main course.
-Many other dishes are cooked on the grill, including rosemary-dappled lamb, brochettes of beef, sausage and chicken.
-Fish of the day is served along with the house green salad and warm garlic bread.
+Made-at-the-table pasta dishes, such as a very credible spaghetti carbonara, may be ordered as an appetizer to share or as a main course.
+Many dishes are cooked on the grill, including skewered Italian pork sausage, chicken Diablo and rack of lamb that's scented with rosemary sprigs.
 Catroppa named his charming spot, down a few steps from the sidewalk in a small, discreet brownstone, for the ancient Roman restaurants that were called cook's shops.